cman81/pokemon-pack-maker/KANBAN.md

 - see the number cards in opponent's hand
 - retrieve prize cards
 - discard energy (or other cards) from a pokemon
+- only show the top card in each "pokemon" stack by default. clicking the top card will reveal all the other cards in the stack
+- return discarded cards back to hand or deck (hand 2?)